QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s2.discovery/index.md

 [![http_cookies](../../_badges/rootme/web_server/http_cookies.svg)](https://www.root-me.org/en/Challenges/Web-Server/HTTP-Cookies)
 [![http_ip_restriction_bypass](../../_badges/rootme/web_server/http_ip_restriction_bypass.svg)](https://www.root-me.org/en/Challenges/Web-Server/HTTP-IP-restriction-bypass)

 Before even exploring the website, we may want to discover the technology stack.
 While rare, there may be vulnerabilities on the infrastructure.
-Regardless, we will use this knowledge to prioritize some checks.
+We will use this knowledge to prioritize checks.

 * 🤖 Are they using any frameworks? <small>(WordPress, Laravel, etc.)</small>
 * 📚 Which engine are they using? <small>(PHP, Node.js, ASP, Java, etc.)</small>